 Skip to main content

-Whether online, print, or television: Editorial systems support the complex workflows that need to be managed every day in newsrooms and editorial teams across various media houses.
+Whether online, print, or television: Editorial systems support the complex workflows that need to be managed every day in editorial teams across various media houses.
 They simplify all journalistic and content-specific tasks and assist editors in managing assets and content, developing channel-specific outputs, and cross-media publishing of new content.
 Here, we explain what to look for in an editorial system for media production and which features help publishers and broadcasters.

 What is an editorial system?